ava11235/ava11235.github.io/_posts/2025-04-23-data-bias-detection-sagemaker-clarify.md

 # Bias Detection with Amazon SageMaker Clarify - A Practical Guide for ML Engineers

-Let's explore bias detection using a real banking marketing dataset and break down what you need to know for the AWS ML Engineer certification. 📊
+Let's explore bias detection using a real banking marketing dataset 📊

 ## What is SageMaker Clarify?
 Amazon SageMaker Clarify is a powerful tool that helps: